kimschles/quickleft-way/agile-cheatsheet.md

 We are a time-and-materials based shop.
 We do not do fixed bids or not-to-exceed clauses.
 Ensure that the client understands that we are not promising an exact set of features by a certain date or for a certain cost.
 As our understanding of the project evolves, features may be cut, and budget or timelines may be extended.
 Prepare the client for the possibility of disappointment in these cases.

-If a client has not participated in agile software development before, explain the purpose of each component (sprint.ly, standups, retros, pairing, story acceptance).
+If a client has not participated in agile software development before, explain the purpose of each component (project management software, standups, retros, pairing, story acceptance).
 Explain the difference between a feature, a task, and a defect.
 This conversation may also be valuable if their version of _agile_ is different than ours.

 ## DAILY